 Core Curriculum

 The hallmark of a liberal arts education is that it entices a student to examine the tree of knowledge, to see both the distinction and interdependence of its branches.
-Through its programs, the College of Human Development, Culture, and Media (CHDCM) and it's Core Curriculum for students pursuing Bachelor of Arts (B.A.) degrees offers students the opportunity to examine areas of the communication and the arts in depth, while exposing them to the breadth of related disciplines.
+Through its programs, the College of Human Development, Culture, and Media (CHDCM) and its Core Curriculum for students pursuing Bachelor of Arts (B.A.) degrees offers students the opportunity to examine areas of the communication and the arts in depth, while exposing them to the breadth of related disciplines.

 The College of Human Development, Culture, and Media - B.A.
 Core Curriculum focuses on the following nine categories: